Open-Systems-Pharmacology/docs/part-2/getting-started.md

 5. Download PK-Sim® gene expression databases and copy it to a folder accessible for all users.

 6. Configure PK-Sim® gene expression databases (for details see [PK-Sim® - Options](../part-3/pk-sim-options.md)).
 ### (Re-)Qualification Framework

 Optional OSP Suite components which are only required for the [creation of qualification reports](https://docs.open-systems-pharmacology.org/shared-tools-and-example-workflows/qualification).

 Installation instructions are provided [here](https://docs.open-systems-pharmacology.org/shared-tools-and-example-workflows/qualification#tools)
 ### Third Party Tools

-Besides the core components of the Open Systems Pharmacology Suite including PK-Sim®, MoBi®, interfaces are available for MS Excel® and R. For purchasing and installation options, please contact the suppliers indicated in section, “Trademark information”.
+Besides the core components of the Open Systems Pharmacology Suite including PK-Sim®, MoBi®, interfaces are available for MS Excel®, Matlab® and R. For purchasing and installation options, please contact the suppliers indicated in section, “Trademark information”.

-## Help: Contact, discussion forum, bug reporting, ...
+## Help: Contact, Discussion Forum, Bug Reporting, ...

 Additional information on the software is available on http://www.open-systems-pharmacology.org/.

 For support, bug reports, etc. please contact http://forum.open-systems-pharmacology.org/.
-The help you are currently reading is available embedded in the software in PDF-format.